Imogen Poots: Career

 In 2017, she played Honey in Who's Afraid of Virginia Woolf?, which was broadcast via National Theatre Live on 18 May 2017 from the Harold Pinter Theatre in the London West End.
+Her performance earned her a nomination for the Laurence Olivier Award for Best Actress in a Supporting Role.
 Also that year, Poots starred in the Amy Herzog play Belleville at the Donmar Warehouse opposite James Norton.

 In 2022, she began playing the role of the mysterious Autumn in the Prime Video science fiction neo-Western series Outer Range.
+The show was canceled in 2024.

-She played Lady Rose Dugdale, a wealthy and cultured member of the British upper class-turned-Provisional IRA member, in the 2023 film Baltimore.
+She played Rose Dugdale, a wealthy and cultured member of the British upper class–turned–Provisional IRA member, in the 2023 film Baltimore.
+That same year, she played Lisa, a British volunteer in Palestine, in the drama film The Teacher.

+In 2024, she starred in the romantic sci-fi film All of You opposite Brett Goldstein.

+In 2025, she starred as swimmer Lidia Yuknavitch in Kristen Stewart's directorial debut, the psychological drama The Chronology of Water, earning widespread praise for her role.
+The same year, she played Thea in Nia DaCosta's film Hedda.

+She will next star in an untitled film directed by Jeremy Saulnier and costarring Cory Michael Smith and Chase Sui Wonders.

 Personal life

-Poots was engaged to actor James Norton, but they later ended their relationship after six years.
+From 2017 to 2023, Poots was in a relationship with fellow actor James Norton.
+She divides her time between London and New York City.